DhariniAVijeykumar/EI-Coding-exercises/README.md

    - **Computer System using Facade Pattern**
    - **Overview**: Demonstrates the Facade design pattern through a simple computer system.
 The Facade Pattern is used to simplify interactions with complex subsystems, making it easier to start and shut down the computer.

-**How to Use**:
-     1. Clone the repository to your local machine.
-     2. Navigate to the project folder.
-     3. Compile the Java files.
-     4. Run the application.

 ## Exercise 2: Mini-Project